logician22/energy-talking-points/src/pages/documents/the-texas-heat-deaths-scam.md

 - In Texas, grid-gutting policies are causing deadly blackouts and shortages.
 E.g., [the February 2021 disaster](https://energytalkingpoints.com/texas-electricity-crisis/) was caused by inadequate investment in reliable power plants and their weatherization, which came to a head when unreliable solar/wind inevitably disappeared.

 - Anti-fossil-fuel policies increase climate danger by making it expensive or illegal for us to run the fossil fueled climate mastery machines that keep us safe from climate.
-Thus these policies are effectively anti-climate-safety—or pro-climate-danger—policies.
+Thus these policies are effectively anti-climate-safety— or pro-climate-danger—policies.

 - Texas is not in danger from fossil fuels, which have made climate far safer.
 The real danger facing Texas is anti-fossil-fuel policies—politically viable only thanks to false media reports of a dangerously hot world—which threaten to neuter their climate mastery capabilities.